Hadi1J/data-structures-week-implementation/README.md

 ### Basic Graph (Adjacency List)
 A graph is a set of vertices connected by edges, represented as a mapping of each vertex to a list of its neighbors.
 It models relationships like networks or connections.

+### Trie
+A trie (prefix tree) is a tree where each node represents a character, and paths from root to leaf form words.
+It’s used for efficient word or prefix lookup.

+### Union-Find (Disjoint Set)
+A union-find (disjoint set) tracks elements in separate sets, allowing quick merging of sets and checking if elements are in the same set.
+It’s used for grouping related items.

+### Graph Traversal (BFS/DFS)
+Graph traversal algorithms visit all vertices in a graph using Breadth-First Search (BFS, level by level) or Depth-First Search (DFS, exploring as far as possible along each branch).
+They are used to explore or analyze graph structures.

 ## Time/Space Complexity Analysis

 ### Dynamic Array